Samsung Galaxy XR headset setup

 - Keep dry: Avoid touching the headset, power cords, plugs, or sockets with wet hands or in damp environments to prevent electrical hazards.

-Insert Optical lenses (optional)
+Insert optical lenses (optional)

 Gestures and input control